-- You will want to use your Reserve card for all of your travel and dining purchases as these earn 3X on the Reserve.
-That means at 1.5x redemption, you are earning a net effective 4.5% cashback on these points
+- You will want to use your Chase Sapphire Reserve card for all of your travel and dining purchases as these earn 3X on the Reserve.
+That means at 1.5x redemption, you are earning a net effective 4.5% cash back on these points

-- You will then use your Freedom Unlimited card for all other (non-travel/dining) purchases to earn 1.5 points per dollar.
-Once you transfer to the Reserve to spend at 1.5x, you are earning a net effective 2.25% cashback on these points
+- You will then use your card for all other (non-travel/dining) purchases to earn 1.5 points per dollar.
+Once you transfer to the Reserve to spend at 1.5x, you are earning a net effective 2.25% cash back on these points Chase Freedom Unlimited.

-- If you also have the Chase Business Preferred card, you can use that for 3x on Travel, including airfare, hotels, rental cars, train tickets, and taxis, Shipping purchases, Internet, cable and phone services, and Advertising purchases made with social media sites and search engines for a net effective 4.5% cashback on that spend once you transfer the points to your Reserve.
+- If you also have the Chase Ink Preferred business card., you can use that for 3x on Travel, including airfare, hotels, rental cars, train tickets, and taxis, Shipping purchases, Internet, cable and phone services, and Advertising purchases made with social media sites and search engines for a net effective 4.5% cashback on that spend once you transfer the points to your Reserve.

 Based on your spend habits, you will likely have a total cashback north of 3%.

 I’m also just using redemption for travel on the Chase Ultimate Rewards Portal as the “base case” as you should never do worse than that redemption value.
 If you learn how to transfer to airline and hotel partners, your yield just goes up from there.

 Add on a third card, the Chase Freedom.
 This card has a quarterly rotating 5% set of bonus categories.
 When that category is Drug Stores or Supermarkets, you are locked and loaded for 5% cashback (in UR points, so that is worth 7.5% cashback when spent in the travel portal if you also have the Reserve card!) on up to $1,500 in purchases.
 Why is that such a big deal?
 Because you can buy gift cards in drugstores and supermarkets, giving you basically 7.5% off ANYTHING.